Stevens-Mark/StevensMark_P14_04022022-/README.md

 - I have written THREE version:
 - i using localstorage - branch main
-- ii using Firebase - branch fire
+- ii using Firebase - branch firebase
 - iii using MongoDB - branch db

 ## Switch a jQuery library to React